How do I pull in ERAs from the clearinghouse and apply to invoices?

-3. Select the Type of Adjustment that you would like to apply to the invoice: Other, Deductible, Coinsurance, Copayment, Amount Exceeds Contracted Rate, Regulatory Surcharges, Provider Speciality or Sequestration.
+3. Select the Type of Adjustment that you would like to apply to the invoice: Other, Deductible, Coinsurance, Copayment, Amount Exceeds Contracted Rate, Regulatory Surcharges, Provider Speciality, Sequestration or Other/Misc.

-Here are the adjustment types found in TheraNest, along with their transmitted codes and descriptions:
+Here are the adjustment types found in TheraNest, along with their Group and Reason codes and descriptions:

-Deductible = 1: Amount was not paid due to being client responsiblity: deductible.
+Deductible = PR 1: Amount was not paid due to being client responsibility: deductible.

-Coinsurance = 2: Amount was not paid due to being client responsiblity: coinsurance.
+Coinsurance = PR 2: Amount was not paid due to being client responsibility: coinsurance.

-Copayment = 3: Amount was not paid due to being client responsiblity: copayment.
+Copayment = PR 3: Amount was not paid due to being client responsibility: copayment.

-Provider Speciality = 172: Amount not paid when performed/billed by a provider of this specialty.
+Provider Speciality = CO 172: Amount not paid when performed/billed by a provider of this specialty.

-Sequestration = 253: 2% payment reduction of contracted rate related to Medicare.
+Sequestration = CO 253: 2% payment reduction of contracted rate related to Medicare.